baidu/bfe-book/en_us/background/what-is-bfe.md

 (2) High operation and maintenance costs

 In some scenarios, it is necessary to apply the same security policy for multiple services at the same time.
-In the absence of a unified layer-7 load balancer layer, the security policy need to be applied in multiple service clusters repeatedly.
+In the absence of a unified layer-7 load balancer layer, the security policy needs to be applied in multiple service clusters repeatedly.
 This not only brings a lot of operation costs, but also makes the launch time of security strategy very long.

 (3) Low capability of unified traffic control